hellogreg/pstv/pstv.md

 Also, it is nice to have -- just in case.
 Being able to switch right from a game to movie without turning off my device or changing inputs on my TV is a convenient perk.
 I know that it's up to Netflix to make their PSTV app, but I'm sure that Sony, if they wanted, could persuade or pay them to get it done -- even if it's just a matter of making the Vita version compatible.

-For my summer vacation, I’m taking one portable media device with me.
-If the PSTV had Netflix (and/or Spotify and/or YouTube), it’d be a no-brainer to take it.
-But instead, I’m bringing the Amazon Fire TV Stick, because I can use it to watch Netflix and listen to Prime Music on the road.

 (It wouldn't hurt to have Spotify, Twitch, and YouTube, too.
 Glad Hulu's already in!)